Take a bunch of the Bay Area's hardest-working broadcast journalists...add the pure joy of music...and there you have

-Guitarist/vocalist MIKE SUGERMAN reports for KPIX-5 and KCBS Radio before his move to Brooklyn.
+Guitarist/vocalist MIKE SUGERMAN reported for KPIX-5 and KCBS Radio before his move to Brooklyn.
 His musical career began at age 7 when his mother made him take piano lessons from Aunt Seale.
 He hated the lessons and faked being sick to avoid going.
 He has seen many rock shows over the years, remembering only a few.
 Once, he believes, he lit a match during the playing of "Free Bird" at a Lynyrd Skynyrd concert.
 As a journalist, he once had his eyeglasses broken by Mick Jagger.

 Guitarist STAN BUNGER is the morning anchor at KCBS Radio.
 His trombone solo performance of "Erie Canal" is still discussed in reverential tones at San Jose's Dartmouth Middle School, and many observers were shocked when Bruce Springsteen did not invite Stan to perform the song with him on his "Seeger Sessions" project.
 Careful observers of the band will note that for Stan, "three-chord rock" may be a bit of a stretch.

 Lead vocalist JOE VAZQUEZ is a reporter for KPIX-5.
 Before the Eyewitness Blues Band, he had absolutely zero experience with live music performance.
 No famous relatives.
 No Beatles or Rolling Stones brushes.
 Nada.
 Unless you count thousands of songs in the shower.
 And hundreds of karaoke appearances.
 And you might as well count the dozens of times he jumped up on the stage with house bands at bars and wedding receptions.